abetusk/dev/projects/laser-spike/laser-spike.md

 and also provides a convenient place to put the electronics out of sight.

 I've found that taking the stitches out of the middle back is best.
-The opening can be closed off later with snaps or velcro.
+The opening can be closed off later with snaps or Velcro.

 A pattern is first marked on the outside of the jacket to decide where to place each of the laser diodes.